rastapasta/foodsharing/README.md

   * Send and receive messages
   * Highlight/unhighlight of unread messages (sending 'read' signal to backend)
   * Unlimitted scroll and pagination for conversation messages
+  * Conversation overview limited to the 50 latest conversations for now - because.. so much to do.. :)
   * Connect to and handle WebSocket chat interface
   * Local Notifications while app runs in the background
   * Touch on Notification directly brings you to corresponding conversation (iOS only for now)